ssmirr/appdev-chapters/active-record.md

 Within the `change` method, we can write any Ruby we want; but of course we have a specific mission, to create a table called "contacts" with three columns, `first_name`, `last_name`, and `date_of_birth`.

 Fortunately, we inherit methods from `ActiveRecord::Migration` that makes this very easy.
-First, there's the `create_table` method, which takes a `Symbol` (the name of the table that you want to create) and a block as inputs.
+First, we inherit a `create_table` method, which takes a `Symbol` (the name of the table that you want to create) and a block as inputs.
 The generator probably already stubbed out most of this for you too (the Rails generators are pretty smart, and try to write as much code on your behalf as possible based on what you named the migration class):

 ```ruby
 class CreateContacts < ActiveRecord::Migration[5.2]